 New Business-Sponsored by WK Group LLP

-Demonstrated innovation through the establishment of a new business, product or idea or has introduced new concepts or strategies within an existing organization, has developed a solid business plan that has led to individual and business success and/or has sound business practices, including marketing and promotional strategies, product research, customer commitment, employee relations and community involvement.
-Including new businesses or new initiatives specifically related to the COVID-19 pandemic.
+This nominee is under 35 years of age and has demonstrated innovation through the establishment of a new business, product or idea or has introduced new concepts or strategies within an existing organization.
+They have developed a solid business plan that has led to individual and business success, including marketing and promotional strategies, product research, customer commitment, employee relations and community involvement.

 A small business with less than 15 employees, the nominee has demonstrated excellence in quality, value, innovative marketing and customer service.
-This business is proactive in market trends, provides a variety of products, stands behind its products and services, demonstrates a good value for the price and establishes good relationships with its customers, or specifically during the COVID-19 pandemic.
+This business is proactive in market trends, provides a variety of products, stands behind its products and services, demonstrates a good value for the price and establishes good relationships with its customers.

 Large Business –Sponsored by Pushor Mitchell

 A large business more than 16 employees, the nominee has demonstrated excellence in quality, value, innovative marketing and customer service.
-This business is proactive in market trends, provides a variety of products, stands behind its products and services, demonstrates a good value for the price and establishes good relationships with its customers, or specifically during the COVID-19 pandemic.
+This business is proactive in market trends, provides a variety of products, stands behind its products and services, demonstrates a good value for the price and establishes good relationships with its customers.

 Created to recognize businesses and organizations that successfully implement environmentally sustainable practices as part of their overall business plan.
-The award aims to further educate business owners about the benefits of integrating green strategies in their business and activities that reduce energy and materials consumption and/or eliminates waste and pollution, and for either the continued or enhanced commitment to these principles throughout the COVID-19 pandemic.
+The award aims to further educate business owners about the benefits of integrating green strategies in their business and activities that reduce energy and materials consumption and/or eliminates waste and pollution.

 Citizen of the Year

-For a local businessperson who, through their personal vision, expertise, dedication, and performance in general or specifically related to the COVID-19 pandemic, has been an outstanding role model for business development and excellence.
+For a local businessperson who, through their personal vision, expertise, dedication, and performance in general has been an outstanding role model for business development and excellence.

 Key Eligibility Rules: